thangchung/clean-code-dotnet/README.md

 | Retrieve the results of multiple tasks   | `Task.WaitAll`             | `await Task.WhenAll` |
 | Wait a period of time                    | `Thread.Sleep`             | `await Task.Delay`   |

+**Note**

+The async/await is the best for IO bound tasks (networking communication, database connection, http request, etc.) but it is not good to apply for computational bound task (traverse on the huge list, render a hugge image, etc.).
+Because it will release the holding thread to the thread pool and CPU will not spend much resources to process those task.
+Therefore, we avoid using Async/Await for computional bound tasks.

+For dealing with computational bound task, prefer to use `Task.Factory.CreateNew` with `TaskCreationOptions` is `LongRunning`.
+It will start a new background thread to process a heavy computational bound task without release it back to the thread pool until the task being completed.

 **Know Your Tools**

 There's a lot to learn about async and await, and it's natural to get a little disoriented.
 Here's a quick reference of solutions to common problems.